liuwei16/CSP/README.md

  For face detection, CSP is required to predict both height and width of each instance with various aspect ratios.
 You can follow the [./train_wider.py](./train_wider.py) to start training and [./test_wider_ms.py](./test_wider_ms.py) for multi-scale test.
 As a common practice, the model trained on the official training set is evaluated on both validation and test set, and the results are submitted to [WiderFace](http://mmlab.ie.cuhk.edu.hk/projects/WIDERFace/).
 To reprodect the result in the benchmark, we provide the model for Height+Width+Offset prediction in [model_CSP/widerface/](https://pan.baidu.com/s/1SSPQnbDP6zf9xf8eCDi3Fw).

- Note that we adopt the the data-augmentation strategy for training and multi-scale testing in [PyramidBox](https://arxiv.org/pdf/1803.07737.pdf), which helps us to achieve better performance in this benchmark.
+ Note that we adopt the similar data-augmentation strategy for training and multi-scale testing in [PyramidBox](https://arxiv.org/pdf/1803.07737.pdf), which helps us to achieve better performance in this benchmark.

 ## Citation
 If you think our work is useful in your research, please consider citing: